One little acronym has plagued and burdened even the best social media marketers for years. How can you quantify the exact success of what we do?

 As social media marketers ourselves, we know how hard you work.
 That's exactly why it’s important that we can qualify what we do to not only prove we are contributing to the bottom line but to establish our own individual success in what we do.

+For more on social media, from social media strategies for nonprofits to the best social media tools for any business, stick around on the Juicer blog.
 Do you have any social media ROI success stories?
 Feel free to share in the comments below!